 In 2017-18, GEMS Wellington Academy Al Khail underwent joint inspections by the KHDA and by the British Schools Overseas Inspection teams.
 The Academy was awarded a Good rating by both, retaining this KHDA rating from the two previous inspections.
 The BSO team highlighted that "pupils’ spiritual, moral, social and cultural development is outstanding and behaviour is excellent", noting that "teachers provide exciting lessons and the curriculum is interesting and supplemented by a range of visits" and that "children make very good progress from their starting points".

 For the 2018-19 KHDA inspection, GEMS Wellington Academy Al Khail again received a Good rating.
 However, as is so often the case, this overall rating does not tell the full story.
 The vast majority of measures were rated Very Good, in reality, across most of the six key performance standards.
+No wonder then that in the foreshortened 2019-20 DSIB inspection round, WEK received the Very Good rating that it came so close to a year ago.

-The inspection team found that the strengths of WEK are:
+Overall, the inspection team found that the strengths of WEK are:

 It is evident that there are many positive initiatives taking place at GEMS Wellington Academy Al Khail.
 The school has set its own agenda, stating that its ambition is to provide "consistently outstanding education by 2021".